EleutherAI/lm-evaluation-harness/README.md

 ```
 For a full list of supported vLLM configurations, please reference our vLLM integration and the vLLM documentation.

+vLLM occasionally differs in output from Huggingface.
+We treat Huggingface as the reference implementation, and provide a script at [./scripts/model_comparator.py](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/scripts/model_comparator.py) for checking validity of vllm results against HF.

 ### Model APIs and Inference Servers

 Our library also supports the evaluation of models served via several commercial APIs, and we hope to implement support for the most commonly used performant local/self-hosted inference servers.